jeffrey3107/devopsAutomation/README.md

 Docker: Containerization platform for building and deploying images.
 GitHub: Version control for managing code repositories.
 DockerHub: Image registry to store and distribute Docker images.

+_We are testing that our project works initiating a CI/CD Pipleline in Jenkins and pushing Docker Image to Dockerhub._